 Considerable management judgment is necessary to estimate fair value.
-We enlist the assistance of an independent valuation consultant to determine the values of our intangible assets and goodwill, both at the dates of acquisition and at specific dates annually.
+We enlist the assistance of a valuation consultant to determine the values of our intangible assets and goodwill, both at the dates of acquisition and at specific dates annually.
 Based on various market factors and projections used by management, actual results could vary significantly from managements' estimates.

-NOTE 7 - CAPITAL STOCK
+NOTE 8 - CAPITAL STOCK

-The Company is authorized to issue 100,000,000 shares of common stock with a par value of \$.001 per share.
-As of October 31, 2007 and 2006, the Company has issued and outstanding 48,245,768 shares and 24,301,980 shares of common stock respectively.
+The Company is authorized to issue 150,000,000 shares of common stock with a par value of \$.001 per share.
+As of October 31, 2008 and 2007, the Company has issued and outstanding 48,853,664 shares and 48,245,768 shares of common stock respectively.
 The Company is also authorized to issue 5,000,000 shares of preferred stock with a par value of \$.001 per share.
 We have designated 50,000 preferred shares as Series A preferred stock and have designated 50,000 preferred shares as Series B preferred stock.
 The remaining 4,900,000 shares of preferred stock is undesignated.
-There were 6,407 preferred shares outstanding at October 31, 2007, all of which were Series A.
+There were 6,287 and 6,407 preferred shares outstanding at October 31, 2008 and 2007, all of which were Series A.